OUR PALM OIL POLICY

 MOVENPICK OF SWITZERLAND STOPS PLASTIC ON SINGLE-USE ITEMS IN PARLOURS

 After seeing plastic spoons being disposed of near beaches, Mövenpick wanted to swap to more natural materials made from a renewable resource that would be compostable in the long-run.
 As of 2020, Mövenpick will have 5.4 million disposable POS materials per year in plant-based quality.
 They stopped using plastic spoons and changed ice-cream & drinking cups from petrol-based PE-coating to sugar-cane PE-coating.
-They no longer use plastic lids on their drinking cups and changed their cone wraps to plant-based barrier paper and keep their fully compostable napkins made from FSC certified wood.
+They no longer use plastic lids on their drinking cups and changed their cone wraps to plant-based barrier paper and keep their fully compostable napkins.